Wellington Cathedral of St Paul: Construction

 Plans were revived in 1937, when it was decided to make the cathedral a project for the national centennial of 1940.
 The diocese selected Cecil Wood, a New Zealand architect, to design the building.
 A new site was acquired on Molesworth Street, close to the Parliament Buildings and the Roman Catholic Cathedral.
 After the 1931 Napier earthquake, the decision was made to construct the cathedral primarily out of reinforced concrete, which was deemed to be more earthquake-resistant.
 Wood was inspired by the Art Deco architecture of Southern California, and the neo-Byzantine-style of the Roman Catholic Westminster Cathedral, London.
 His final design, which has been implemented relatively unchanged, was a 88 m long and 18 m high building.

 Construction of the new cathedral was delayed by the Second World War and its aftermath, and ultimately the project took about 50 years to complete.
 The foundation stone was laid by Queen Elizabeth II on 13 January 1954; the first stage was dedicated on 17 May 1964; the second stage was dedicated on 5 November 1972.
-The cathedral's bell tower was added in 1984, and dedicated on Easter Day, April 1984.
+The bell tower was added in 1984, and dedicated on Easter Day, April 1984.

 In 1992, the diocesan synod decided to raise money for a third and final stage of construction.
 The completed cathedral was dedicated on 31 May 1998 and consecrated on 15 October 2001; finally, on 24 February 2002, the Queen unveiled the consecration stone.